The goal of every marketer is to make sure their brand is never forgotten.

 Here are some other reasons why it is important to measure brand awareness:

-Trust: Customer’s trust in a brand impacts heavily on their decision to make the purchase.
-When a customer starts trusting your brand and forms a bond with you, they are likely to become a repeat purchaser.
+Customer’s trust in a brand heavily impacts their decision to purchase.
+When customers start trusting your brand and forming a bond with you, they will likely become repeat purchasers.

 Brand awareness closes the gap between brand trust and customer loyalty.
 It gives your brand a personality that helps customers feel familiar with the brand.